 The Mesolithic culture of Lepenski Vir, Serbia is one of Europe’s oldest.
-Discovered in 1960 and dated to 9,500–6,000 BC, the site became an instant sensation in the scientific circles.
+Discovered in 1960 and dated to 9,500–6,000 BC, the site became an instant sensation in scientific circles.
 What makes it special are its unique trapezoid houses, mysterious stone idols, and strange burials.
 Also, one of the first European contacts between the local hunter-gatherer community and the agricultural newcomers happened here.

 But in the shade of all these important finds, a small object made of animal bone lies on display in the National Museum of Serbia.
-Unsure of its purpose, archaeologists label it “amulet”.
+Unsure of its purpose, archaeologists label it an “amulet”.
 But perhaps this label is wrong.
 Perhaps what we had in front of our eyes this whole time, is the world’s oldest jew’s harp?

 A brief history of jew’s harp

 The jew’s harp is one of the world’s oldest musical instruments.
 It’s variations exist all over the globe, particularly in the Northern hemisphere.
 The term “jew’s harp” probably relates to European Jews, whose origins were Khazar (Euroasian steppe).
 But there are roughly 1,000 other local names for this instrument.

 Indeed, the jew’s harp is still extremely popular in the Euro-Asian region, from Siberia and the horse-riding communities of Mongolia and neighboring “stan” countries to countries like Japan and Vietnam.